Skip to content

 HeadAmbassador

-Main RolePolitical representation, high-level diplomacy
+Main RolePolitical representation and high-level diplomacy

-ArchitectureLarge, secure, symbolic, formal, includes ambassador’s residence
+ArchitectureLarge, formal, secure, and symbolic with ambassador’s residence

 Consulate: The Citizen-Oriented Office

-Functions of a Consulate:
+Functions of a Consulate

-• Provides passports, visas, and legal documents.
+• Issues passports, visas, and legal documentation.

-• Protects the rights of citizens abroad.
+• Protects the legal rights of citizens overseas.

-Architectural Reflections:
+Architectural Reflections

 AspectConsulate

-LocationMajor cities, often outside the capital
+LocationMajor cities outside the capital

 HeadConsul General

-ArchitectureMedium scale, service-oriented, accessible, moderately secure
+ArchitectureMedium scale, accessible, and service-oriented

 Attaché Office: Specialized Representation

-Types of Attaché Offices:
+Types of Attaché Offices

-Architectural Reflections:
+Architectural Reflections

 AspectAttaché Office

-Comparative Analysis
+Comparative Overview

 FeatureEmbassyConsulateAttaché Office